 Misdemeanors are generally considered less serious crimes than felonies.
 Penalties for the majority of misdemeanors include 1 to 12 months in prison.
 If convicted of a misdemeanor, an individual would also face a fine of up to $1,000.
 Some misdemeanor penalties may also include restitution payments and community work.

-In Georgia, there are also wobbler crimes, crimes that can be charged either as a misdemeanor or a felony, which mostly depends on the circumstances of the crime committed.
-Wobbler offenses can work in the favor of an individual, or against them.
+In Georgia, there are also wobbler crimes, crimes that can be charged either as a misdemeanor or a felony, which mainly depends on the circumstances of the crime committed.
+Wobbler offenses can work in the favor of an individual or against them.

 For example, a judge can reduce a felony charge to a misdemeanor if the potential prison term punishment is ten years or less.
 However, some crimes can be considered felonies if the prison sentence exceeds one year.
 If your misdemeanor charge turns into a felony issue, a judge is not obligated to act in your favor.

 Some crimes can be misdemeanors, but because of certain circumstances can be treated as felonies.
 For example, although DUI is a misdemeanor, a fourth subsequent DUI arrest within 10 years will be treated as a felony.

 Also, individuals charged with possession of less than one ounce of marijuana would be facing misdemeanor charges.
 But, possession of more than one ounce is a felony.
 The number of previous convictions for a specific crime can also affect the penalties.